Doha in Winter: Why November to March Is the Only Time to Visit Qatar

 The Alcohol Note

-Alcohol is available only at licensed hotel restaurants and bars — no off-license shops.
+Alcohol is available only at licensed hotel restaurants and bars — there are no off-license shops.
 Public drunkenness is a criminal offense.
 Dress modestly in public spaces, especially Souq Waqif (cover shoulders and knees).
 Swimwear is fine at hotel pools.

 The Verdict